IbdotBoss/ip-wizard/README.md

-# ip-wizard
+## ip-wizard

-This scripts convert Domain names inputted into IP addresses
+# This MS-DOS Bash script and Linux Shell Script convert Domain names inputted into IP addresses

+# The attached report file shows the source code, pseudocode, program flow and some associated research questions.